 Jack Hightower is our Chairman of the Board and Chief Executive Officer ("CEO").
 Prior to the business combination, Mr. Hightower served as Chairman of the board of directors, Chief Executive Officer and President of Pure since Pure's incorporation in November of 2017.
 Mr. Hightower has over 49 years of experience in the oil and gas industry managing multiple E&P platforms.
 Mr. Hightower currently serves as the Chairman of the board of directors and CEO of the general partner of the HighPeak Funds, a position held since 2014.
 Mr. Hightower served as Chairman, President and CEO of Bluestem Energy Partners, LP ("Bluestem") from 2011 to 2013.
 Prior to forming Bluestem, Mr. Hightower served as Chairman, President, and CEO of Celero Energy II, LP ("Celero II") from 2006 to 2009 and as Chairman, President and CEO of Celero Energy, LP ("Celero") from 2004 to 2005.
 Prior to forming Celero, Mr. Hightower served as Chairman, President and CEO of Pure Resources, Inc. ("Pure Resources") (NYSE: PRS), which became the 11th largest publicly traded independent E&P company in North America.
 In October 2002, Unocal tendered for the Pure Resources shares it did not already own.
-In March 1995, Mr. Hightower founded Titan (Nasdaq: TEXP), the predecessor to Pure Resources, and served as Chairman, President and CEO.
-Prior to founding Titan, Mr. Hightower served as Chairman, President and CEO of Enertex Inc. ("Enertex"), the general partner and operator of record for several oil and gas partnerships from 1991 to 1994.
-Mr. Hightower graduated from Texas Tech University in 1970 with Bachelor of Business Administrative Finance and Money, Banking & Investments.
+In March 1995, Mr. Hightower founded Titan (Nasdaq: TEXP), the predecessor to Pure Resources, and served as Chairman, President and CEO of several oil and gas partnerships from 1991 to 1994.
+Mr. Hightower graduated from Texas Tech University in 1970 with Bachelor of Business Administration degrees in Administrative Finance and Money, Banking & Investments.